 Since these headphones don’t have a Power button, Apple has created a series of actions tied to its existing buttons.
-And as you can guess – we show you in this article how to use them to restart and reset your AirPods Max.
-So let’s jump right in!
+We show you in this tutorial how to use them to restart and reset your AirPods Max.

 There’s a big difference between restarting and resetting your AirPods Max.
-We’d like to take a very small detour to explain what to expect from each of these actions.
+Let’s take a very small detour to explain what to expect from each of these actions.

 - Restart: restarting your AirPods Max puts them through a single power cycle, effectively restarting their functionality.
 This is a swift and pain-free process without any negative consequences.

-- Reset: this action returns your headphones to their factory settings, while also unpairing them from your iCloud account.
-This a more drastic measure and will require you to re-pair your AirPods Max once again.
+- Reset: this action returns your headphones to their factory settings while also unpairing them from your iCloud account.
+This is a more drastic measure and will require you to pair your AirPods Max once again.

 How to Restart Your AirPods Max

-1. Press and hold the Digital Crown and the Noise Control button at the same time.
-You can find those two buttons on the right side of your headphones.
+- Press and hold the Digital Crown and Noise control button at the same time.
+These two buttons are on the right headphone.

-3. As soon as you see the status light flash amber, release the buttons.
+- Release the buttons when you see the status light flash amber.
 It’s important to release the buttons immediately to prevent your AirPods from resetting.

-4. Give your headphones a minute or two to restart.
-They will reconnect to your device automatically once ready for use.
-That’s it!
+- Give your headphones a minute or two to restart.
+They will reconnect to your device automatically once you are ready to use them.

 How to Reset Your AirPods Max

-If restarting your headphones didn’t help resolve the issue you’re experiencing, it’s time for a more drastic step.
-Here’s how to reset your AirPods Max.
+If restarting your headphones did not help resolve the issue you are experiencing, it’s time for a more drastic step.
+Learn how to reset your AirPods Max using the steps below.

-1. Before entering this procedure, Apple highly recommends charging your headphones for at least a couple of minutes.
-Make sure to do that, to be on the safe side.
+- Before entering this procedure, Apple highly recommends that you charge your headphones for at least a couple of minutes.
+Make sure to do that first to be on the safe side.

-2. Press the Digital Crown and the Noise Control button and keep them pressed for around 15 seconds.
-First you will see the status light flash amber and then it should turn white.
-Remember that the status light will be visible on the bottom of the same earcup.
+- Press and hold the Digital Crown and Noise control button for around 15 seconds.
+You will see the status light flash amber, then turn white.
+Remember that the status light will be visible on the bottom of the earcup.

-3. Release the buttons once the status light turns white, then give your headphones a couple of minutes to finalize the procedure on their own.
+- Release the buttons once you see the status light turn white, then give your headphones a couple of minutes to finalize the procedure on their own.

-4. Finally, to use your AirPods Max again, you will need to re-pair them with your iPhone or any other device.
-That is done by taking your AirPods Max out of their Smart Case and holding them next to the device you want to pair them with.
-You will see an animation on your device’s screen, which is where you finalize the process.
+- To use your AirPods Max again, you will need to re-pair them with your iPhone or other Apple device.
+Start by taking your AirPods Max out of their Smart Case and holding them next to the device you’d like to pair them with.
+You will see an animation appear on your device’s screen.
+Follow the onscreen instructions to finalize the pairing process.

 Our latest tutorials delivered straight to your inbox